sparkison/m3u-editor-docs/docs/integrations/emby and jellyfin integrations.md

 ## Overview

-The M3U Editor provides seamless integration with **Emby** and **Jellyfin** media servers, allowing you to automatically sync your media library into playlists.
+**m3u editor** provides seamless integration with **Emby** and **Jellyfin** media servers, allowing you to automatically sync your media library into playlists.
 This integration supports both VOD (Video on Demand) content and TV series with full metadata synchronization.

 ### What This Integration Does